 Inquiry learning leads students to a greater understanding of the world in which they live, learn, communicate and work.

-The Learning Support Programme
+The Learning Support Program

 Standardised tests in reading comprehension, spelling and mathematics are administered in the Prep School each year.
-Test results are analysed by both class teachers and the Learning Support staff so that students at both ends of the educational spectrum are identified for special curriculum extension or the Learning Assistance Programme.
+Test results are analysed by both class teachers and the Learning Support staff so that students at both ends of the educational spectrum are identified for special curriculum extension or the Learning Assistance Program.